top of page

 History

-Included in performances brought to the Lebanon County Community were a number of well-known musicians and performing groups.
+During an illustrious history, the Lebanon County Community Concert Association has been committed, like that of scores of other community concert associations across the country, to making available to the community of Lebanon top-notch live music.Included in performances brought to the Lebanon County Community were a number of well-known musicians and performing groups.
 The list has included big-name bands and orchestras like the Pittsburgh Symphony, the Rochester Philharmonic, the National Symphony, Artie Shaw, and the Tommy Dorsey Orchestra.
 Smaller ensembles included the Zurich Chamber Orchestra, the Munich Chamber Orchestra, the Beaux Arts Trio of New York, the Belgrade Chamber Orchestra, and the Prague Chamber Orchestra.
 The operas, "La Boheme", "Rigoletto", "The Marriage of Figaro", "Tosca", and "The Merry Widow" have visited the Lebanon stage.
-Among vocal ensembles, engaged by LCCCA were the Roger Wagner Chorale, The Don Cossacks Chorus, the Robert Shaw Chorale, the Vienna Boys Choir, The Trapp Family Singers, and The Black Mountain Male Chorus of Wales.
+Among vocal ensembles, engaged by LCCCA were the Roger Wagner Chorale, The Don Cossacks Chorus, the Robert Shaw Chorale, the Vienna Boys Choir, The Trapp Family Singers, The New York Tenors, and The Black Mountain Male Chorus of Wales.
 Ballet has been represented in the Ballet Russe de Monte Carlo, The New York Theatre Ballet, and the Jeffrey II Ballet.
 Individual artists who have made the trek to our musical oasis in Lebanon County included Simon Estes, Helen Jepson, Jose Iturbi, Gregor Piatigorski, Rosalyn Kind, Elisabeth Von Trapp, Nathan Granner, and Frank D’Amrosio

-Eighty years ago the concerts were held in the auditorium of Lebanon Senior High School (now the Harding Elementary School at Sixth and Chestnut) and after several changes in venue, today’s concerts are presented in the Lebanon Senior High School (only now it is located at 1000 South 8th Street)!
+Ninety-one years ago the concerts were held in the auditorium of Lebanon Senior High School (now the Harding Elementary School at Sixth and Chestnut) and after several changes in venue, today’s concerts are presented in the Lebanon Senior High School (only now it is located at 1000 South 8th Street)!

 To decide what talent is engaged for the season, the members of the board (or a committee of the board) meet with a field representative from Live on Stage of Nashville, Tennessee, to go over a list of artists that will be available and at what price.
 Besides financial limitations, there is also the difficult problem of dates.
 Often there are conflicts with concerts of the Hershey Artists Series, Harrisburg Symphony, faculty recitals at Lebanon Valley College, and local high school events; or it may be that the auditorium is not available on the preferred date; or the auditorium is available, but the artist cannot come on that date.